riazm13/2025_capstone_project/README.md

 Skills and Tools to Learn Next
 Based on my experience with this project, I plan to expand my skillset in the following areas:

-Advanced Dashboard Frameworks: Learning tools like Dash by Plotly or Streamlit to build more scalable and performant interactive dashboards.
+Advanced Dashboard Frameworks: Learning tools like Power BI, Tableau or Streamlit to build more scalable and performant interactive dashboards.

-Cloud Deployment: Gaining experience with deploying data applications to cloud platforms (e.g., AWS, Azure, or Heroku) to make dashboards accessible online with better performance.

-Deepening Machine Learning Knowledge: Exploring advanced machine learning techniques such as ensemble methods beyond Random Forests, hyperparameter tuning, and model interpretability tools like SHAP or LIME.

 Data Engineering Fundamentals: Understanding database optimization, ETL pipelines, and big data processing to handle larger, more complex datasets efficiently.